IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 - The identity is invalid.
 In this scenario there are a couple of options:
   - Check to see whether there are any errors from the previous `generateIdentity` call.
   - Check the Identity status, using `UID2Manager.getInstance().getIdentityStatus()` for Android or `UID2Manager.shared.identityStatus` for iOS, to determine the status of the identity.
+    - It's possible that the DII has opted out of UID2, see [When to Pass DII into the SDK](#when-to-pass-dii-into-the-sdk) for more details.
 - You could enable logging to get more information: see [Enable Logging](#enable-logging).
 - The advertising token inside the UID2 identity has expired, and the refresh token has also expired, so the SDK cannot refresh the token.